-You will have four or five projects in this course, one about every 3 weeks, for a total of 35% of your final grade.
+You will have four projects in this course, one about every 3 weeks, for a total of 35% of your final grade.
 These projects will cover concepts we have discussed in class and in labs, and will be due one to two weeks after they are assigned.
+In place of a final exam, you will complete an open-ended final project and present your project during the scheduled final exam time.

 You must complete the projects individually.
 You may discuss concepts and ideas with your classmates, but the code you turn in must be your own.
 You will be graded not only on correctness, but also technique, documentation and evaluation of your solution.
-Further details on the grading standards and handin instructions for each project will be given when they are assigned.
+Further details on the grading standards and instructions for each project will be given when they are assigned.